 Posted May 23, 2012 at 11:00 am by Former Writer

 The Team Win Recovery Project has been picking up major steam for awhile now.
 And since its update to version 2.1 that we covered not too long ago, it’s been getting closer and closer to being one of those must have recoveries on newer devices.
 Unfortunately however, not every device has made the list quite yet.
 That doesn’t mean it can’t be.

-Posted May 18, 2012 By: egzthunder1
+Posted May 18, 2012 at 09:00 pm by egzthunder1

 Since the latest leaks for the Samsung Galaxy S2 line up have been hitting us left and right, people have been jumping between ROMs—mainly between buggy, pre-release ICS builds and very stable GB.
 This is, after all, what we do on XDA as a habit: We see a leak, we flash it, we use it, and we tweak it.
 If it doesn’t fly, we simply roll back.
 Of course, there is always an inherent risk in flashing stuff that should not be on your device in the first place, but the risk of fully bricking a device in this day and age is rather small.
 Especially, since there are tools available to bring your devices back from the dead, such as UnBrickable Mod by XDA Elite Recognized Developer AdamOutler.

 Having said this, no. . .
 READ ON »